 Points will be awarded for square foot costs that fall within an acceptable range as evaluated according to the Standards.
-Points may be awarded to an applicant's score based upon deviation from the Authority's anticipated construction square foot cost.
+Points may be awarded based upon deviation from the Authority's anticipated construction square foot cost.
 (For additional information refer to the Standards.)

 % Deviation Points

-≤ negative 3% 6
+≤ negative 5% 6

->-3% and ≤3% 3
+>-negative 5% and 3

+≤5%